 Please refer to the Facebook event for up to date information.

-This event replaces the 3 May date, which has been postponed due to Coronavirus/Covid 19.
-Any tickets bought for 3 May remain valid for the 19 July, all other event details remain the same.
-We look forward to seeing you in the Summer at Charleston with the beautiful backdrop of the Downs.
+This event replaces the previous dates, which had been postponed due to Coronavirus/Covid 19.
+Any tickets bought for 3 May/19 July remain valid for the 1 August 2021, all other event details remain the same.

 About the artists:

 ‘Shirley Collins is without doubt one of England’s greatest cultural treasures’ Billy Bragg

 ‘Shirley is a time traveller, a conduit for essential human aches, one of the greatest artists who ever lived, and yet utterly humble’ Stewart Lee

 ‘Fifty years since she last performed live at The Roundhouse alongside her late sister Dolly, Folk’s grande dame Shirley Collins makes a triumphant return, evidentially having lost nothing in the art of stark storytelling over the preceding years.’
 Folk Radio January 2019

 A performance of unwavering and revelatory intimacy: Guardian *****